 - Each criminal background check is customized according to your needs

-- Background checks are vetted: we fact-check, cross-reference and verify every bit of information which is returned by our criminal background searches.
+- Criminal background checks are vetted: we fact-check, cross-reference and verify every bit of information which is returned by our criminal background searches.

-- We are NAPBS Accredited: This means that we conduct background checks according to the highest industry standards
+- We are PBSA Accredited: This means that we conduct background checks according to the highest industry standards